ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 --add-virtual - Load smartctl data from file, creating a virtual drive.

 --add-device - Add this device to device list.
+The format of the device is
+    "<device>::<type>::<extra_args>", where type and extra_args are optional.
-Useful with --no-scan to list certain drives only.
+    This option is useful with --no-scan to list certain drives only.
+You can specify this option multiple times.
+    Example: --add-device /dev/sda --add-device /dev/twa0::3ware,2
+    --add-device '/dev/sdb::::-T permissive'

 -v, --verbose - Enable verbose logging; same as --verbosity-level 5.